JASMINE Veterinary Cardiovascular Medical Center

 Traveling to Japan with a dog can be daunting due to strict import requirements.
 The biggest concern we hear about is the 180 day quarantine process.
-It is important to note that this waiting period can be done in your own home.
+It is important to note that this waiting period can be done in your own home without any restrictions.

 This page is intended to provide you with a high-level overview of the import process and highlight important guides and required paperwork for travel.
 It is our hope that we can demystify the import process and provide a road map for owners who choose to take their dog to Japan for mitral valve repair surgery.
 Key documents to help guide you through this process are:

-To help guide you through the process, please use our step-by-step instructions on the Japan Pet Import Process page.
+To help guide you through the process, please use our step-by-step instruction guide on the Japan Pet Import Process page.

 Surgical Consultation and Qualification

 Contact the JASMINE Clinic for a surgical consultation and qualification and provide as much medical information and history as possible including the most recent echocardiogram.
 Typical tests requested are: